 The Company has not generated revenue from operations.
-At December 31, 2013, the Company had cash and cash equivalents of \$921,943, working capital of \$1,876,781, a net loss for the year of \$1,434,002, and a deficit of \$3,952,925.
-Taking into account the cash and cash equivalents and working capital at December 31, 2013, the Company will require financing in the fourth quarter of 2014 to meet its ongoing requirements, in particular in relation to the Vaguerias property option to purchase the core Vaquerias license whereby US\$420,000 is due in December 2014.
-The Company is in the process of renegotiating the terms of this property option agreement.
-The Company's current funding sources indicate the existence of a material uncertainty that raises substantial doubt about the Company's ability to continue as a going concern and is dependent on the Company raising additional financing.
+At December 31, 2014, the Company had cash and cash equivalents of \$220,202, working capital of \$1,193,186, a net loss for the year ended December 31, 2014 of \$920,007 and a deficit of \$4,873,002.
+On August 27, 2014, Plata closed the Offering for gross proceeds of \$1,123,000.
+Notwithstanding the Offering, The Company's current funding sources indicate the existence of a material uncertainty that raises substantial doubt about the

+Company's ability to continue as a going concern and is dependent on the Company raising additional financing.

 Plata has historically raised funds principally through the sale of securities.
 The Company expects that it will obtain funding through equity financing, debt financing or some other means depending on market conditions and other relevant factors at the time.
 However, there can be no assurance that the Company will be able to obtain such additional funding or obtain it on acceptable terms.
 The consolidated financial statements do not give effect to any adjustment which would be necessary should the Company be unable to continue as a going concern and, therefore, be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts different from those reflected in the consolidated financial statements.